-The beaches of East York became a large and continuous strip due to wooden groynes that were built in the 1930s, capturing sand washed inland by the waves.
+The beaches of East York became a large and continuous strip due to wooden groynes built in the 1930s, capturing sand washed inland by the waves.
 Woodbine Beach was born out of the same work that saw the marshes of Ashbridges Bay infilled to create the Port Lands, and Lake Shore Boulevard extended to Woodbine Avenue.
 It was expanded again in 1975 with the addition of a large artificial peninsula.

 Aerial view of Woodbine Beach, 1956.
 Images from City of Toronto Aerial Photographs collection.